jganong/QWERkey/README.md

 To activate it, run "kb".
 To deactivate it, run "bk".

-All the keys should keep working as they normally do without kb, plus have some additional capabilities:
+All the keys (except CapsLock) keep working as they normally do without kb, plus have some additional capabilities:

 The spacebar acts as a Control key when you hold it down.

-The CapsLock key now emits Enter when you tap it, and when you hold down it down, it activates a new modifier I am calling CHARM.
+The CapsLock no longer works to lock the caps.
+It now emits Enter when you tap it, and when you hold down it down, it activates a new modifier I am calling CHARM.
 When CHARM is in effect, it activates a layer where many movement keys are on the right hand.